cklim83/test_md/01_rb101_109/02_truthiness.md

   puts "error!"
 end
 ```
-Above code outputs "valid number" as `num` which holds the value of `5` evaluates to true in the if conditional.
+Above code outputs "valid number" since `num` holds the value of `5` and evaluates to true in the if conditional.

 A valid can be truthy but doesn't necessarily equate to `true`
 ```ruby